shadowed1/ChromeOS_PowerControl/README.md

 Added stop processes commands and better cleanup when running startup, reinstalling and uninstalling.
 Reformatted status for better readability.
 Added post-install notes for BatteryControl and GPUControl.`<br><br>
 - 0.19: `Added SleepControl - control how long ChromeOS can remain idle before sleeping; irrespective of system sleep settings.
-Removed Intel Turbo Boost questions from installer but keeping the options to toggle in PowerControl.`
+Removed Intel Turbo Boost questions from installer but keeping the options to toggle in PowerControl.`<br><br>
 - 0.20: `Added dimming feature for SleepControl.
 Fixed SleepControl not switching between power and battery modes.
 Fixed some minor typos.
 Added delay on startup for SleepControl.
-Improved audio detection for sleep prevention.`<br>
+Improved audio detection for sleep prevention.`<br><br>
-- 0.21: `Added commands to toggle audio detection on on off for battery and power for sleep.`
+- 0.21: `Added commands for SleepControl to toggle audio detection for battery and power.`<br><br>
+- 0.22: `PowerControl gets HOTZONE variable - Allowing non-linear performance scaling until hotzone threshold is reached.
+FanControl hysteresis formula improved by adding gradual ramping with asymmetric steps.
+BatteryControl simplified; no more need to manage $CHARGE_MIN and removed requirement for 'set' argument.`

 <br>